 What to Pack on a Day Hike – Summary

 Here is a quick summary of what you’ll want to be packing for a hike.
-You won’t bring everything on every hike, but picking and choosing items based on the specific characteristics of your hike (which I’ll go into detail in the next section).
+You won’t bring everything on every hike, but pick and choose items based on the specific characteristics of your hike (which I’ll go into detail in the next section).

 - Sturdy Footwear